para-lipics/para-lipics/README.md

 ## Theorem handling

-The `para-lipics` template relies on the [ctheorems package](https://typst.app/universe/package/ctheorems/) to handle theorem-related content.
+The `para-lipics` template relies on the [ctheorems package (v1.1.3)](https://typst.app/universe/package/ctheorems/) to handle theorem-related content.
 Several common environments are already provided by the template: `theorem`, `definition`, `lemma`, `observation`, `corollary`, and `proof`.

 The user can define custom theorem-like and proof-like environments by reusing the `thm-base()` and `proof-base()` functions as follows.